darwinsorchid/Differential-Expression-Analysis/README.md

 ---

 ### - DEG.py:
+  To render the file with Streamlit, run `streamlit run DEG.py` in the command line.

   Pending python implementation of the differential expression analysis workflow [_with a Streamlit application potential*_] exploring the following python libraries:
   `streamlit`